 That’s why we also offer a range of services to help you do just that.
-Leone Centre therapists can work with you through different challenges from stress management to addiction therapy, managing your anxiety, bereavement, supporting you in your relationships, self-esteem and become the best version of ‘you’.
+Leone Centre therapists can work with you through different challenges from stress management to addiction therapy, managing your anxiety, and bereavement, supporting you in your relationships and self-esteem and becoming the best version of ‘you’.

 - World Health Organization

 - The 9 Lifestyle factors (Bluezones Website)